Operation Coronado X: Vĩnh Long

 When the VC opened fire at 11:00, Company E, 3/60th Infantry was dispatched by boat from the Mobile Riverine Base and arrived in the area at 14:30.
 Company B was again landed on the west bank of the Rach Cai Cam near the 11:00 firefight area, and Company E was beached at that time just opposite Company B on the east bank of the Rach Cai Cam.
 Almost immediately both companies came under heavy RPG, grenade and 60mm mortar fire.
-Company B charged the VC positions in its zone, killed the VC and captured 4 weapons, suffering 2 soldiers wounded.
+Company B charged the VC positions in its zone, killed the VC and captured 4 weapons, suffering two soldiers wounded.
 For his actions during the fighting on 6 February Company B Private first class Thomas James Kinsman would be awarded the Medal of Honor.
 Company E had 12 wounded in the first clash and was held up while the wounded were evacuated.
 By 15:10 the VC had withdrawn to the southwest.
 Company A, 3/60th Infantry, landed just south of the Regional Forces and was able to move rapidly south through the rice paddies and act as a blocking force to the west of Company B. Men of Company A observed 20 VC in the river to their west, apparently trying to escape and called in artillery fire that caused several secondary explosions.
-Shortly thereafter, at 17:00 all three companies received heavy automatic weapons and RPG fire from the wooded stream line in front of them and became heavily engaged.
+Shortly thereafter, at 17:00 all three companies received heavy automatic weapons and RPG fire from the wooded streamline in front of them and became heavily engaged.
 The battalion commander, having committed all of his available infantry, requested that the Brigade reserve force be committed in an attempt to encircle the VC positions.
 By nightfall however, VC forces had broken contact and the 3/60th infantry returned to the Mobile Riverine Base early on 7 February.

 During the fighting between 2 and 6 February 1968, the U.S. Army suffered 4 killed and the Navy, 1 killed.
 Cumulative VC losses were 138 killed.
 In addition, 121 VC suspects were detained, 43 weapons captured, and 45 bunkers destroyed.
 Civilian losses in the province as a whole included 230 killed.
 Fighting in Vĩnh Long Province also created over 30,000 civilian refugees.